 NAS Award in Chemical Sciences

-Awarded for innovative research in the chemical sciences that, in the broadest sense, contributes to a better understanding of the natural sciences and to the benefit of humanity.
+Awarded to honor innovative research in the chemical sciences that, in the broadest sense, contributes to a better understanding of the natural sciences to the benefit of humanity.
+The recipient is awarded a bronze medal and a $15,000 prize.
 The NAS Award in Chemical Sciences is supported by The Merck Company Foundation.
-Scheduled for presentation in 2014.

 Gabor A. Somorjai (2013)